rjk13637110731/rjk13637110731/README.md

 - 👋 Hi, I’m @rjk13637110731
 - 👀 I’m interested in Fortran,C language,Python and so on.
-- 🌱 I’m currently learning C, Fortran and Python.
+- 🌱 I’m currently learning C++, Fortran and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...